astronomer/docs/software/configure-deployment.md

     ```

 2. Configure an Airflow connection to your external storage service in JSON or URI format so that it can be stored as an environment variable.
 See [Airflow documentation](https://airflow.apache.org/docs/apache-airflow/stable/howto/connection.html#storing-connections-in-environment-variables).
-3. Store the connection information as a Kubernetes Secret on your Astronomer cluster.
+3. Store the connection environment variable as a Kubernetes Secret on your Astronomer cluster.
 See [Kubernetes documentation](https://kubernetes.io/docs/concepts/configuration/secret/#creating-a-secret).
 4. Add the following configuration to your `config.yaml` file and change the default values as needed.

     ```yaml